-The Board sub-committees meet on a regular basis, ensuring the minimum attendance required, to fulfil their responsibilities as outlined in the Board Committee Charter(s).
+The Board sub-committees are required to meet on a regular basis, ensuring the minimum attendance required, to fulfil their responsibilities as outlined in the Board Committee Charter(s).

 RELATED PARTY TRANSACTIONS

 The Board of Directors is also responsible for approving Related Party transactions, subject to the schedule of Authorities adopted by the Company.